aiday-mar/EPFL/Mathematical Foundation of Signal Processing/Homework_notes.md

 We also have the following code in python once again :

 ```
-# two times the number of rows in this case
+# two times the number of rows in this case where the number of rows is given by the method .shape[0]
 im0 = kaczmarz(A, b, 2*A.shape[0], randomize=False, limits=None).reshape(ny, nx)
 im1 = kaczmarz(A, b, 2*A.shape[0], randomize=True, limits=None).reshape(ny, nx)
 im2 = kaczmarz(A, b, 2*A.shape[0], randomize=True, limits=[0,1]).reshape(ny, nx)